-- A Wildlife Acoustic Song Meter 3 audio recording unit (ARU) is used to record vocalizations of birds (and other animals) at each station. - Ensure that the two 16 Gig SD cards are properly inserted and that the date, time and location are properly entered in the ARU. - Record the SD card numbers on the data sheet. - Review microphone sensitivity settings, and change if required, to ensure consistent detections of vocalizations for all ARUs: - o Set sample rate to 44100 - o Use stereo channels - o Set file compression to WAC0 - o For SM2 units left gain is set to +0.0 dB and right gain to +0.0 dB - o For SM3 units gain is set to 19.5 dB in both left and right channels. - Set the daily recording periods for each ARU to be: - o 10 minutes at midnight

-- o 3 minutes at 2:00 am

-- o 10 minutes at 30 minutes after sunrise

-- o 3 minutes 2 hours after sunrise

-- o 3 minutes at noon

-- o 3 minutes at 3:00 pm

-- o 3 minutes 1 hour before sunset

-- o 3 minutes 1 hour after sunset

-- Set the location to latitude 54.40 N and longitude 115.00 W.

-- Set time zone to "mountain standard daylight savings time".

-- Set mode to sunrise/sunset.

-- Start the ARU, and conduct 1-minute test recording.

-- Set the ARU label based on ABMI site, station number, and camera number (eg., for the NE station at ABMI site 1642, using camera number 3077 the label is AB1642NE3077

-- Record any problems encountered while setting up the ARU.
+- A Wildlife Acoustic Song Meter 3 or Song Meter 4 audio recording unit (ARU) is used to record vocalizations of birds (and other animals) at each station.
+Note that Song Meter 2 units are sometimes used at ABMI targeted (off-grid) sites. - Ensure that the two 16 Gig SD cards are properly inserted and that the date, time and location are properly entered in the ARU. - Record the SD card numbers on the data sheet. - Review microphone sensitivity settings, and change if required, to ensure consistent detections of vocalizations for all ARUs: - Set sample rate to 44100 - Use stereo channels - Set file compression to WAC0 - \circ For SM2 units left gain is set to +0.0 dB and right gain to +0.0 dB - For SM3 units gain is set to 19.5 dB in both left and right channels. - Set the daily recording periods for each ARU to be: - 10 minutes at midnight - 3 minutes at 2:00 am - 10 minutes at 30 minutes after sunrise - 3 minutes 2 hours after sunrise - 3 minutes at noon - o 3 minutes at 3:00 pm - 3 minutes 1 hour before sunset - 3 minutes 1 hour after sunset - Set the location to latitude 54.40 N and longitude 115.00 W. - Set time zone to "mountain standard daylight savings time". - Set mode to sunrise/sunset. - Start the ARU, and conduct 1-minute test recording. - Set the ARU label based on ABMI site, station number, and camera number (e.g., for the NE station at ABMI site 1642 the label is ABMI-1642-NE - Record any problems encountered while setting up the ARU.